Bateleur Camps Tented Camp

 Our Take on Bateleur Camps

 Bateleur Main Camp is a rustic camp with understated comfort but without the frills of more upmarket camps.
-It is small and exclusive, with a relaxed atmosphere and attention on personal preferences.
-The guiding and game viewing is exceptional, and the big selling point that makes Bateleur stand out from other similar safari camps is the focus on bush craft, tracking, survival skills, and other unique, interactive bush experiences.
-Knowledgeable staff will share their abiding love of nature with those looking for an authentic, uncrowded, relaxed and individual style of safari in a special corner of this exclusive private reserve.
+Small and exclusive, it has a relaxed atmosphere and the focus is on personal preferences.
+The guiding and game viewing is exceptional.
+Bateleur emphasises the real bush experience in every way: bushcraft, tracking, survival skills, interactive bush experiences.

 - ∞Accommodation in spacious, en-suite safari units